How to have a dream wedding for less money

 How much does it cost to get married in the UK?
-And can you have your dream wedding without breaking the bank?
+Can you have your dream wedding on a budget?

 According to a survey by Barclays,regret their wedding bill.
 And yet, the average cost of a wedding in the UK is currently an eye-watering £25,000.